The key to successfully supporting virtual teams is using the right communication tools, so there’s no disconnect.

 Of course, we use own service for communicating internally and with customers.

-Calling between extensions is included, which is invaluable for virtual teams and conferencing.
+Calling between extensions is included, which is invaluable for virtual teams and conferences.
 Extensions are also included, so you can add users to the system at no extra cost.

 Create a call flow with a conference bridge, and give that call flow an extension.
 You can create conference bridges for different purposes, and teams can dial in for conference calls by simply dialing that extension.